dhmosfunk/dhmosfunk.github.io/_posts/2022-9-05-balnsctf.md

 ## Information
-Some information about healthcheck1 and healthcheck2..
+Some information about healthcheck1 and healthcheck2, these are 2 seperate challenges where you have to gain access with RCE for healthcheck 1 enumerate the file system and grab the flag.
+After that healthcheck 2 comes to the surface, so we got a shell and with that into web application

 ## Health Check 1